-Want tips for your Connecticut?
+Want tips for your Connecticut wedding?
 Here’s all our best tips from both my wedding and my sister’s.

 Our Connecticut wedding was a dream.
 It was the perfect place to have a wedding since we had family coming from New York, Massachusetts and Pennsylavania.
 We also chose to have our wedding in Connecticut because that’s where Mike and I met in high school.